CRaC/docs/README.md

 Another option is to use an existing framework with CRaC support.
 There are a few frameworks available, an application need to be configured to use some of them.
-Possible configuration changes are below.
+Possible configuration changes for applications are below.
 * [spring-boot](https://github.com/org-crac/example-spring-boot/compare/base..master)
 * [quarkus](https://github.com/org-crac/example-quarkus/compare/base..master)
 * [micronaut](https://github.com/org-crac/example-micronaut/compare/base..master)